Everything I know about Deno

 • My personal experiences with Deno

-Throughout the course, I'll provide plenty of in-depth resources for each topic.
+Throughout the guide, I'll provide plenty of in-depth resources for each topic.
 These are there to help you dive deeper into areas that particularly interest you or that you find challenging.

 Ready to get your feet wet with Deno?
 Let's dive in!